St Michael's Abbey, Farnborough

-Saint Michael's Abbey (French: Abbaye Saint-Michel) is a Benedictine abbey in Farnborough, Hampshire, England, that belongs to the English Province of the Subiaco Cassinese Congregation.
+Saint Michael's Abbey (French: Abbaye Saint-Michel) is a Benedictine abbey in Farnborough, Hampshire, England, which belongs to the English Province of the Subiaco Cassinese Congregation.
 The small community is known for its liturgy (which is sung in Latin and Gregorian chant), its pipe organ, and its liturgical publishing and printing.
-This abbey is also known for enshrining a Pontifically crowned image of Saint Joseph.
+This abbey is also known for enshrining a pontifically crowned image of Saint Joseph.

-Public tours of the abbey take place every Saturday at 3pm, with the visit including a tour of the church and a visit to the crypt.

 History

-Following the fall of the Second French Empire in 1870, Napoleon III (1808–1873), his wife Empress Eugénie (1826–1920) and their son the Prince Imperial (1856–1879) were exiled from France and took up residence in England at Camden Place in Chislehurst, Kent, where Napoleon III died in 1873.
+Following the fall of the Second French Empire in 1870, Napoleon III (1808–1873), his wife Empress Eugénie (1826–1920) and their son the prince imperial (1856–1879) were exiled from France and took up residence in England at Camden Place in Chislehurst, Kent, where Napoleon III died in 1873.
 He was originally buried at St Mary's Church in Chislehurst.
-Following the death of the Prince Imperial in 1879, the grief-stricken Empress Eugénie set about establishing a monument to her family.
+Following the death of the prince imperial in 1879, the grief-stricken Empress Eugénie set about establishing a monument to her family.

-She founded the Abbey in 1881 as a mausoleum for her husband and son, wishing that the burial site should be a place of prayer and silence.
-The Abbey included an Imperial Crypt, modelled on the crypt of Saint-Denis basilica near Paris, where the Emperor had originally desired to be buried.
+She founded the abbey in 1881 as a mausoleum for her husband and son, wishing that the burial site should be a place of prayer and silence.
+The abbey included an imperial crypt, modelled on the crypt of Saint-Denis basilica near Paris, where the emperor had originally desired to be buried.
 Empress Eugénie was later buried alongside her husband and son.
 All three rest in granite sarcophagi that were provided by Queen Victoria.